An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Setting and main result

-where $\varrho_{*}(x)$ is given by \eqref{dcp2}. \end{theorem} Theorem~\ref{T-optimality} is similar to Theorem~2.1 and 2.2 in \cite{ari-bis-pang}.
-We must note that the control set in our setting depends on the location $x$ whereas in \cite{ari-bis-pang} this is not the case.
+where $\varrho_{*}(x)$ is given by \eqref{dcp2}. \end{theorem} Theorem~\ref{T-optimality} is similar to Theorems~2.1 and 2.2 in \cite{ari-bis-pang}.
+The central idea of the proof of Theorem~\ref{T-optimality} is same as that of \cite{ari-bis-pang}.
+One of the main advantage of the present setting is the stability of the system.
+We could directly show that for all $n$ large the mean-empirical measures corresponding to $n$-th system has all polynomial moments finite under every admissible policy (see Lemma~\ref{lem-queue-stability}).
+This is not the case in \cite{ari-bis-pang} where a spatial truncation method is used to treat such difficulty.
+We must also note that the action space in our setting depends on the location $x$ whereas in \cite{ari-bis-pang} the action space is a fixed compact set.
 Therefore we need to adopt suitable modification for this problem.
-As shown below the convexity property of the cost and the structure of drift $b$ will play a key role in our analysis.
+As shown below the convexity property of the cost and the structure of drift $b$ play a key role in our analysis.